 7) Students are strongly encouraged to receive the COVID-19 vaccine.
 Many of the nursing program clinical sites require vaccination.
 Failure to be able to provide proof of vaccination against COVID can impact the students' ability to complete the program.

-ADMISSION REQUIREMENTS FOR THE LPN TO RN BRIDGE PROGRAM
+ADMISSION REQUIREMENTS FOR THE DIAGNOSTIC MEDICAL SONOGRAPHY PROGRAM

-In order to be considered for admission to the LPN to RN Bridge program, the applicant must meet the following qualifications in addition to the general admission policies:
+In order to be considered for admission to Diagnostic Medical Sonography program, the applicant must meet the following qualifications in addition to the general admission policies: